What's in your Progress Monitoring Playbook?

 Student Literacy Assessment Portfolios will guide your learners (and you) in seeing how they are growing as readers and writers.

-When learners help you keep and review their Literacy Assessment Portfolios, they will be able to compare their progress to their own previous progress.
+When learners help you keep and review their Literacy Assessment Portfolios, they will be able to compare their progress to their previous progress.
 That’s better than any data chart on the wall or bulletin board where readers and writers are compared to their classmates.

 All students learn differently and grow at different rates.